dCache/dcache-book2/install.md

 The layout files define which domains to start and which services to put in which domain.
 Configuration can be done per domain and per service.

 A name in square brackets, *without* a forward-slash (`/`) defines a domain.
 A name in square brackets *with* a forward slash defines a service that is to run in a domain.
-Lines starting with a hash-symbol (`#`) are comments and will be ignored by DCACHE.
+Lines starting with a hash-symbol (`#`) are comments and will be ignored by dCache.

 There may be several layout files in the layout directory, but only one of them is read by dCache when starting up.
 By default it is the **single.conf**.
 If the dCache should be started with another layout file you will have to make this configuration in **/etc/dcache/dcache.conf**.